Mel Brooks: 1970–1979: Hollywood

-Despite mixed reviews, Blazing Saddles was a success with younger audiences.
-It became the second-highest US grossing film of 1974, grossing $119.5 million in the United States and Canada.
-It was nominated for three Academy Awards: Best Supporting Actress (for Madeline Kahn), Best Film Editing, and Best Original Song.
+Blazing Saddles became the second-highest US grossing film of 1974, grossing $119.5 million in the United States and Canada.
+It was nominated for three Academy Awards: Best Supporting Actress (Kahn), Best Film Editing and Best Original Song.
 It won the Writers Guild of America Award for Best Comedy – Written Directly for the Screen.
-In 2006, it was deemed "culturally, historically or aesthetically significant" by the Library of Congress and selected for preservation in the National Film Registry.
-Brooks has said that the film "has to do with love more than anything else.
+Brooks has said that it "has to do with love more than anything else.
 I mean when that black guy rides into that Old Western town and even a little old lady says 'Up yours, nigger!', you know that his heart is broken.
 So it's really the story of that heart being mended."
 Brooks described the film as "a Jewish western with a black hero".
+Ebert called it "a crazed grabbag of a movie that does everything to keep us laughing except hit us over the head with a rubber chicken.
+Mostly, it succeeds."